 A unique set of geologic conditions and processes, the timing of historic settlement of the county, and the area's biogeographic position in North America have been instrumental in shaping the biotic ecology of Jo Daviess County.
-The Illinois portion of the four-state, 15,000-square-mile Driftless Area covers only about 6.5%, or 990 square miles, of this unglaciated landform (Hartley 1966; Ruesink et al. 1994).
+The Illinois portion of the four-state, 16,000-square-mile (41,440-square-kilometer) Driftless Area covers only about 6.5%, or 990 square miles (2,564 square kilometers), of this unglaciated landform (Hartley 1966; Ruesink et al. 1998).
 All occur within Jo Daviess and Carroll Counties.
 The following narrative of the development of the biotic resources found here today is just a brief overview of a complex set of ecological processes that have taken place over the past 10,000 to 13,000 years since the retreat of Wisconsinan glaciers.
-Over the past 1.6 million years of the Pleistocene Epoch, several periods of glaciation covered the Midwest, with each failing to override the Driftless Area (Willman and Frey 1970; King 1981; Figures 12-1 and 12-6 in Kolata and Nimz 2010).
+Over the past 1.6 million years of the Pleistocene Epoch, the Midwest was covered during several periods of glaciation, with each failing to override the Driftless Area (Willman and Frye 1970; King 1981; Hansel and McKay 2010, Figures 12-1 and 12-6).